reasley-com/reasley-com/README.md

 ㅤ

 ## Multilingual page
-trying to support multiple languages.
+rying to support multiple languages.
 Currently, only English is supported.
 <p align="center">
   <a href="README.md">English</a>